jamesbuckett/ckad-questions/01-ckad-workload.md

   kubectl create deployment my-dep --image=busybox -- date

   # Create a deployment named my-dep that runs the nginx image with 3 replicas
-  kubectl create deployment my-dep --image=nginx --replicas=3
+  kubectl create deployment my-dep --image=nginx --replicas=3 ### This example matches most closely to the question.

   # Create a deployment named my-dep that runs the busybox image and expose port 5701
   kubectl create deployment my-dep --image=busybox --port=5701